-To:

-The Board of Management of Holy Faith Secondary Sowishes to inform you that: chool, Clontarf,

-The Board of Management's annual review of the school policy and its implementation was completed at the Bo [date]. , ,

-This review was conducted in accordance with the checklist set out in Appendix 4 of the Department's Anti-Bullying Procedures for Primary and Post-Primary Schools.

-Signed Date

-Chairperson, Board of Management

-Signed Date
+10: The Board of Management of Holy Fawishes to inform you that: ith Secondary School, Clontarf, The Board of Management's annual repolicy and its implementation was con [date]. , , This review was conducted in accordance Appendix 4 of the Department's Anti-Eand Post-Primary Schools.
+Signed Chairperson, Board of Management Date 12 th September 2022 Signed Links Gagarty Principal Date 12 th September 2022